Listen to Every Episode of the Career Coaching with John Podcast – Show Notes & Coaching Insights

 In this episode, we’re talking about how to take control of your career—no matter where you work.
 It’s not just about having an entrepreneurial mindset; it’s about setting an intention and using it to guide your actions.
 I’ll break down how to define what you actually want, track your progress, and turn any job (even the ones you don’t love) into a stepping stone for something bigger.
 Because no matter who pays you, you work for yourself.
 Let’s get into it.

-Episode One - what does it take to think like an entrepreneur
+Episode One - What does it take to think like an entrepreneur

 Hate your job?
 Feel like you're being pushed around, undervalued, or stuck in a toxic environment?
 Quitting might seem like the only way out, but there’s another option—shifting your mindset.
 Thinking like an entrepreneur, even while working for someone else, can help you take back control, make your job more bearable (or even better), and open doors to new opportunities.